MNylif/hrms-horilla/README.md

 2. **Package installation failures due to locks**: The script automatically retries (5 times by default) when it encounters apt/dpkg locks.
 If you still encounter lock issues, you can:
    - Increase the number of retries: `--max-retries 10`
    - Increase the delay between retries: `--retry-delay 30`
+   - Force continue despite locks: `--force-continue` (use with caution)
-   - Or manually check what's locking the apt process:
+   - Manually check what's locking the apt process:
      ```bash
      ps aux | grep -E 'apt|dpkg' | grep -v grep
+     ```
+   - If there's an unattended upgrade in progress, it's best to wait for it to complete
+   - If you're sure no important apt process is running, you can try:
+     ```bash
+     sudo killall apt apt-get dpkg
+     sudo dpkg --configure -a
      ```

 3. **Package installation failures**: Try running these commands manually before installation: